readium/architecture/proposals/005-streamer-api.md

 The Streamer is one of the main components of the Readium Architecture, whose responsibilities are to:

-* parse packaged or exploded publications into a Readium Web Publication
+* parse packaged or exploded publications into a Readium `Publication` model
 * [compose the `Fetcher` tree](https://github.com/readium/architecture/blob/master/proposals/002-composite-fetcher-api.md#developer-guide) providing access to publication resources
 * unlock content protection technologies